Michael0x2a/curated-programming-resources/resources.md

       Another interactive online guide.
 - Video tutorials: N/A
 - Books and tutorials (online):
-    - [Learn Python the Hard Way][python-lpthw]
-      Part of the "Learn X the Hard Way" series.
-Despite its name, this is one of the easiest introductions to Python available.
     - [Automate the Boring Stuff with Python][python-automate] A book for complete beginners.
-It is aimed at office workers, students, administrators, and hobbyists who want to learn how to write useful, practical programs rather than necessarily become software engineers.
+It is aimed at office workers, students, administrators, and hobbyists who want to learn how to write practical programs rather than necessarily become software engineers.
 From the [Invent with Python][python-invent] author.
     - How to Think Like a Computer Scientist ([Python 2 version][python-think-cs-2] and [Python 3 version][python-think-cs-3])
-      A comprehensive introductory text on Python.
+      A comprehensive introductory text on Python, focusing on teaching computer science fundamentals and problem-solving skills through Python.
+Suitable for beginners.
     - [Think Python][python-think]
-      Another comprehensive introductory text on Python.
+      Another comprehensive introductory text on Python, with a similar focus as the previous resource.
+Also suitable for beginners.
     - The official Python tutorial (for [Python 2][python-official-2] and [Python 3][python-official-3]).
 Moves a little quickly, but is very comprehensive and thorough.
+This is probably the best resource for experienced programmers who want to learn Python, since it doesn't linger for too long on basic material.
     - [Problem Solving with Algorithms and Data Structures][python-problem]
       A fantastic introduction to data structures and algorithms and other traditional computer science concepts using Python.
 While it does briefly cover Python syntax,